Explore the spectacular landscapes of the Great Glen Way

 Minutes from the amenities of Inverness, but on the doorstep of the Beauly Firth, Dunolly Cottage enjoys a beautiful waterfront position alongside the Caledonian Canal.

 Deep in the heart of the Highlands, this beautifully restored heritage property is a short hop from Loch Ness, the Great Glen and some of the world’s most famous distilleries.

-Bannatyne Cottage was originally built in the 19th century as a lock keeper's cottage - it is now a beautifully renovated and stunningly presented holiday cottage.
+Bannatyne Cottage was originally built in the 19th century as a lock keeper's cottage and is now a memorable holiday home.

 Eriskay Cottage is part of a three-cottage hamlet at Kytra Lock.
 Semi-detached, it enjoys all the benefits of a completely secluded spot but offers easy access to the glorious Caledonian Canal and it's lochside adventures.